diesel-rs/diesel/README.md

 You can also use a struct to represent the changes, if it implements `AsChangeset`.
 You can generate that from a macro (FIXME: This should be a compiler annotation not long after the time of writing this.
-If it is later than 12/5/15, please open an issue as I'm being lazy)
+If it is later than 12/5/15, please open an issue as I'm being lazy).

 ```rust
 changeset! {